spikeydragoon/Cross-Ark-Chat/README.md

 * `SendServerChatToOwnChannel`: tells the bot to send server chat to their own discord channels.

 * `UseSupportPrefix`: tells the bot to use the SupportPrefix or not.
 If `true` when you type the supportprefix before your message it will send a message to a set discord channel.
 Example /help my dinoes are stuck.

+* `UseJoinLeaveNotifications`: Tells the bot to send join/leave notifications to discord.

+* `SendJoinLeaveNotificationsToServerOwnChannel`: Tells the bot to send the join/leave notifications to the servers own channel.

+* `UseWordReplacementList`: Tells the bot to use the word replacement list or not.
+True to replace words/letters.

 * `PingRoleName`: tells the bot to ping the set rolename in the support channel or not. `true` it will ping the discord role when it sends a message. `false` it will only send the message it will not ping anyone.